 Yes.
 You can join if you are a member of an existing political party, or if you have never been involved in a political organisation before.
 All we ask is that you tell us of any affiliations you may have when you fill in the membership form.
-There is no cost to join during the month of October.

 What do you think of Donald Trump?

 The election of Donald Trump shocked elites around the world.
 For the first time in living memory, a citizen who was not a politician was elected to a leadership position in a Western country, promising to ‘drain the swamp’ of career politicians and out-of-touch government officials.
 The effect of Trump’s election has been to demonstrate just how fragile is the control on government exercised by the political class.

 But Trump’s election has also sparked genuine alarm.
 It is clear that Trump has little idea of how to actually solve the problems he speaks about.
 He is just as removed from disadvantaged communities as his predecessors and most of his critics.
 Much of what he says is illiberal, crude, contradictory and false.
 Nevertheless, in every country in the world, ordinary citizens with an interest in politics are re-examining, in the light of Trump’s victory, how to produce political change in their own country.

 We draw two lessons from Donald Trump’s election.
 First, it is possible for non-politicians to win elections.
 And second, ordinary citizens need to empower ourselves to win political power, without being dependent on billionaires or celebrities to lead us.

 Are you anti-PC?